 Accept or ignore a chat message request in Chat or Gmail

-- Click a person's name.
+- Click Start a chat Message requests.

 - Click Accept or Ignore.